jheasly/django-obit-desk/README.rst

 - Preceded in death (by wife). <- create logic for; if spouse death date
 - is length of relationship ever used?
 - serial comma on survivor lists; if 2, merge items, if >2, merge items -2 and -1
-- Figure out e-mail's not going out to everyone on list.
-- Break up form.
-- Status on User's index page.
+- Live/draft status on User's index page.

 ===========
 Other To Do
 ===========
-1. Form factory for FH index view?
+- Form factory for FH index view?
+- Be able to tell a Obituary save from a Death Notice save for e-mail notification purposes.
+- Move e-mail addresses to settings.
+- Include state in template output for out-of-state FHs.

 ===========
 Odd Areas
 ===========
 - "Length of residence in Lane County area:"
 - "Length of relationship:"
+- What do outside-of-area folk do?